M. R. James: Views on literature and politics

 James held strongly traditional views about literature.
 In addition to ghost stories, he also enjoyed reading the work of William Shakespeare, the detective stories of Agatha Christie, and the works of Charles Dickens and P. G. Wodehouse.

 He disliked most contemporary literature, strongly criticising the work of Aldous Huxley, Lytton Strachey and James Joyce (whom he called "a charlatan" and "that prostitutor of life and language").
 He also supported the banning of Radclyffe Hall's 1928 novel about lesbianism, The Well of Loneliness, stating, "I believe Miss Hall's book is about birth control or some kindred subject, isn't it?
 I find it difficult to believe either that it is a good novel or that its suppression causes any loss to literature."

-When he was a student at King's, James had opposed the appointment of Thomas Henry Huxley as Provost of Eton because of Huxley's agnosticism; he later became Provost of Eton himself.
+When he was a student at King's College, James had opposed the appointment of Thomas Henry Huxley as provost of Eton because of Huxley's agnosticism; he later became provost of Eton himself.
 In his later life James showed little interest in politics and rarely spoke on political issues.
 However, he often spoke out against the Irish Home Rule movement, and in his letters he also expressed a dislike for Communism.
-His friend A. C. Benson considered him to be "reactionary", and "against modernity and progress".
+His friend A. C. Benson considered him to be "reactionary" and "against modernity and progress".